 - Three years of pediatric residency training

-How do I find the right Pediatrician for my child?
+How do I choose the right Pediatrician for my child?

 Asking friends, relatives and your prenatal care provider for referrals is a good start.
 The write down the important questions that need to be answered such as whether you prefer a male or female pediatrician or the approximate age of the pediatrician (if it matters to you).